 Encryption Management Server supports the exchange of S/MIME encrypted messages with external users.
 In order to exchange S/MIME email:

-The third party needs your public S/MIME certificate.
+The third party needs to trust your public Organization Certificate because it is what issues your personal certificate.

-The third party needs to trust your public Organization Certificate because it issues your personal certificate.
+The third party needs your personal public S/MIME certificate.

 Some of this initial configuration can be automated: